 Ready for the best savory breakfast or brunch recipe?
-Actually, we like to make this huevos rancheros recipe as a vegetarian healthy dinner, which we like even better!
-With the oozing egg yolk, spicy tomato sauce, crunchy vegetables, and queso crumbles, these huveos rancheros tacos are next level delicious.
-Eating them with our hands, we happily spilled the gooey filling all over ourselves.
-Next time, we might go for a knife and fork, but we felt our goal was met: to create the most deliciously over the top taco.
-Keep reading for how to make this huevos rancheros recipe, and why we made it!
+With the oozing egg yolk, spicy tomato sauce, crunchy vegetables, and queso crumbles, these tacos rancheros are next level delicious.
+Alex and I love to eat them for dinner!
+Eating them with our hands, we happily spill the gooey filling all over ourselves.
+This deliciously over the top taco is based on huevos rancheros.
+Keep reading for how to make this tacos rancheros recipe, and why we made it!

-First, what is huevos rancheros?
+First, what are tacos rancheros?
 Huevos rancheros is a traditionally Mexican dish of fried or poached eggs served on a tortilla with a spicy tomato sauce typically served for breakfast.
 There are lots of different variations on huevos rancheros, some including refried beans or other vegetables.

-What makes this huveos rancheros recipe into huevos rancheros tacos?
+What makes this recipe into rancheros tacos and not huevos rancheros?
 Honestly, not much!
-First off, this is not a traditional huevos rancheros recipe!
-We’ve designed these huevos rancheros to be picked up and eaten like tacos instead of the traditional huevos rancheros recipe that’s so gooey it’s eaten with a knife and fork.
+We’ve designed these tacos rancheros to be picked up and eaten like tacos instead of the traditional huevos rancheros recipe that’s so gooey it’s eaten with a knife and fork.
 Our huevos rancheros sauce is a little thicker so that it stays within the taco.
 They’re also topped with cabbage and queso fresco crumbles.
 However, due to the runny egg, you might have to resort to knife and fork anyway!

-The main component to huevos rancheros is huevos rancheros sauce.
+The main component to tacos rancheros is huevos rancheros sauce.
 Just like any standard recipe that has lots of variations like potato salad or chocolate chip cookies, there are thousands of huevos rancheros sauces out there.
-This huevos rancheros tacos recipe is not authentic, but we’ve created a huevos rancheros sauce that’s based on the main elements of a traditional sauce.
+Our huevos rancheros sauce is not considered traditional, but it’s based on the main elements of a traditional sauce.
 Here we’ve used a dried ancho chili, as well as chipotle powder, to bring big flavor to the sauce.
 The chili requires re-hydrating, but it only takes 10 minutes of simmering on the stovetop.
 Don’t think about omitting this dried pepper: it adds a body and depth to the sauce that’s essential!

 Other than the huevos rancheros sauce, this recipe is basically egg tacos.
 Fry up some eggs, then nestle them into a tortilla with the sauce, cabbage shreds, queso fresco crumbles, and a bit of cilantro for a garnish.
 These egg tacos are so, so good: and as I mentioned, we love eating them as a healthy vegetarian dinner recipe!